awsdocs/aws-greengrass-developer-guide/doc_source/idt-unsupported-versions.md

-# Unsupported Versions of AWS IoT Device Tester for AWS IoT Greengrass<a name="idt-unsupported-versions"></a>
+# Unsupported versions of AWS IoT Device Tester for AWS IoT Greengrass<a name="idt-unsupported-versions"></a>

 This topic lists unsupported versions of IDT for AWS IoT Greengrass\.
 Unsupported versions do not receive bug fixes or updates\.
-For more information, see [Support Policy for AWS IoT Device Tester for AWS IoT Greengrass](idt-support-policy.md)\.
+For more information, see [Support policy for AWS IoT Device Tester for AWS IoT Greengrass](idt-support-policy.md)\.

 **IDT v2\.0\.0 for AWS IoT Greengrass v1\.9\.3, v1\.9\.2, v\.1\.9\.1, v1\.9\.0, v1\.8\.4, v1\.8\.3, and v1\.8\.2**
 Release notes: